lucaBuono/densityflow/README.md

 1. **Shirley–Chiu mapping** (`shirley_map_density_to_square`): remaps a circular FOV to a filled square, eliminating zero corners.
 2. **Spectral Gaussian blur** (`spectral_gaussian_blur`): floors near-zero values to `floor_eps` so no bin is exactly zero (GN pipeline only).

+Note, that we normalise the density after the Shirley-Chiu mapping back to the original mean density of the input as the Shirley-Chiu mapping may change the mean density value slightly.

 ## Repo structure